Remote Dust Hazard Analysis (DHA)

 Preparation of preliminary analysis, findings and provisional recommendations will follow – which will be discussed with management.
 Recommendations will always be tested through discussion to ensure they are realistic and practicable to implement.

-Finally, we will always maintain to visit the facility when it becomes possible.
-Even with the best expertise and the best will in the world, we see visiting a plant in operation as essential.
-A subsequent visit (for example after social distancing measures are lifted), will allow an on-the-ground check of the identified hazards, an opportunity to spot peripheral hazards that may not be directly related to the processes studied for the Dust Hazard Analysis (DHA), and the finalization of the recommendations and the report.
+Finally, we would like to visit the facility when it becomes possible.
+Even with the best expertise and the best will in the world, we see visiting a facility in operation as essential.
+A subsequent visit will allow an on-the-ground check of the identified hazards, an opportunity to spot peripheral hazards that may not be directly related to the processes studied for the Dust Hazard Analysis (DHA), and the finalization of the recommendations and the report.